 A few nights ago we went to a local bar, the Fisherman’s Club, which is nothing more than a concrete slab with a roof and a few picnic tables.
 Drinks are served out of an old metal cargo container left long ago by the monthly supply ship, with a rectangular hole cut out of one side as the bar.
 It’s a very local scene and everything is $4 (New Zealand) whether it’s a beer, rum and coke, etc. These are by far the best drink prices we’ve seen in a long time.
 In French Polynesia it was 2-3 times as expensive.

 After last call we were invited to watch the New Zealand vs. Australia rugby match at another local bar that was staying open late especially for the midnight start.
+No doubt rugby lovers would be flocking there in their jerseys from NRL shop, or sporting the colors of their chosen team.
 Our new friend Tony offered us a ride to the other end of the island on his 4-wheel ATV, a dual purpose vehicle he used for his landscaping job at a resort and commuting around the island.
 We piled 6 people on the ATV- two on the front rack, two on the seat, and two on the rear rack.
 Another two jumped on a scooter.
 Not to worry Tony said, we just had to make it to his work where he had a trailer that would easily accommodate us all.
 Tony wasted no time shouting “Anyone want a roadie???”
 He didn’t wait for our answer before he was elbow deep in his rack cooler handing out cold beers to everyone.
 Tony was our new hero.
 Who else would keep a cooler full of cold beer on his ATV.
 When in Rome right?

 Heavily loaded down and with beers in hand the ATV crept along the paved road of the town’s main street that also circled the island- right past a cop parked on the side of the road.
 Cops are kind of hard to recognize here.
 His truck had no lights, no sirens, one working head light, one working tail light, and only a partial homemade police sign on the drivers door.
 He pulled us over by sticking his head out the window and yelling while waving his arms.
 The cop greeted Tony by name (small town style) and asked why he had so many people piled on his ATV.
 Tony simply replied that we were heading to The Boat Shed to watch the rugby match.
 The cop shrugged and said it wasn’t safe to have 6 people on an ATV.
 We could easily fall off and hurt ourselves making us easy targets for the scooters racing back and forth through the night.
-Before we even had time to ponder our fate he motioned to the back of his truck and told us to jump in.
+Before we even had time to ponder our fate he motioned to the back of his truck and told us to jump in, imagine a pickup truck with a flatbed and canopy such as you’d be able to see if you Click here as an example.
 He’d give us a ride that was much safer.
 No mention of open beers and being on the road.

 We zoomed off again with me in the cab and everyone else in the pickup bed.
 He had a 3 year old in a car seat in the passenger side, who’s parents had gotten in a drunken domestic dispute.
 He was taking the toddler to his grandparents house down the road.
 I suppose domestic disturbances happen even in small island communities.
 I learned there are just over 2,000 people on the island, only two police, and no jail.
 The police take Saturday and Sunday off (weekend crowds at the bars fully reflect this) and aside from the occasional domestic dispute nothing serious ever happens.
 He said no jail was necessary, the people would take care of any would be inmates should the need arise.